 Both the Salt Lake Temple and Conference Center are constructed of quartz monzonite (which looks like granite) sourced from Little Cottonwood Canyon, located 20 miles away.
 Originally, it took four days for each one of the quartz monzonite blocks to make the journey from the canyon, transported by teams of oxen.
 When the Transcontinental Railroad was completed in 1869, travel from Little Cottonwood Canyon to Temple Square became much quicker, as the blocks were transported by rail.
 The walls of the temple, built of those quartz monzonite blocks, measure nine feet thick at the base and six feet thick at the top.

 In 2001, the Conference Center was completed, featuring 21,000 seats in the main auditorium and occupying an area big enough to hold two Boeing 747s side by side.
 It's believed to be one of the largest theatre-style auditoriums ever built.
 The roof of the Conference Center features approximately three acres of landscaped grass and trees.

 Temple Square is the most visited attraction in Utah, with an estimated 3 to 5 million regional, national, and international visitors each year.

 Free tours of the grounds, Conference Center, and historical residences are available in over 40 languages, and you can make your visit to Temple Square a complete historical journey with the Pioneer History Walking Tour.
-The temple is regarded by the LDS Church as sacred and is not open for tours.
+The temple is regarded by the Church of Jesus Christ of Latter-day Saints as sacred and is not open for tours.